Learn all about the temptress archetype, including definition, characteristics, examples, and how it relates to the Lover archetype.

 - They usually present a challenge in the journey of the hero or main protagonist which they must overcome in their journey towards success.

-- She may sometimes even possess magical powers which allow her to more successfully weaken or charm her chosen target.
+- She may sometimes even possess magical powers which allow her to weaken or charm her chosen target.

 - However, the most important ingredient for any successful archetypal Temptress to possess is allure.

-- This allure is essential in enabling her to fulfil her destiny.
+- This allure is essential in enabling her to fulfill her destiny.

 Whilst the Temptress archetype is most commonly one of physical and sensual allure, this is not always the case.